-There truly is no better feeling than gliding off your sock in slow motion, to reveal perfectly smooth feet.
+There truly is no better feeling than gliding off your sock in slow motion and revealing perfectly moisturised feet.

-Envision yourself for a minute, climbing into bed, and feeling your freshly exfoliated and moisturised feet gliding down your silk sheets.
+Envision yourself for a minute, climbing into bed, and feeling your fresh feet gliding down your silk sheets.

-Not that we have a complete foot fetish, but here at the Naked Chemist, we feel that if our feet are the teensiest bit mistreated, then our world is slightly off-kilter.
+Not that we have a complete foot fetish, but here at NC, we feel that our feet are the teensiest bit mistreated.

-So because we consider ourselves something of an expert in all things feet, let us help you take control of yours and beautify them into submission with the following fun treatments.
+And because we consider ourselves something of an expert in all things feet, let us help you take control of yours and beautify them into submission, with the following fun treatments:

 Homemade foot scrub and mask recipes